Camilo-845/Camilo-845/README.md

 ### 🎮 Video-Games WebPage

-A simple page aplication (SPA) showing the proncipal videogames around the world.
-The vidoegame's data obtein from RAWG.io API.
+A simple page aplication (SPA) showing the principal videogames around the world.
+The vidoegame's data is obtein from RAWG.io API.

 Things I learned:
 - Fetch data from an API